Gladeville in the Civil War

 Throughout the 20th century, Wise County faced both periods of prosperity and challenges.
 The economy heavily relied on coal, bringing economic growth but also vulnerability to changes in the industry.
 In recent years, efforts have been made to diversify the economy and promote tourism, as the county features beautiful natural landscapes, such as the Jefferson National Forest and the Breaks Interstate Park.
 Today, Wise County continues to be a close-knit community with a deep appreciation for its history, natural resources, and the resilience of its people.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Wise County, Virginia.
+This timeline provides a condensed summary of the historical journey of Wise County, Virginia.

 • Established in 1856 as a county in the state of Virginia